nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 Provider systems:

-- SHALL return a `200` **OK** HTTP status code on successful retrieval of free slot details.
+- SHALL return a `200` **OK** HTTP status code on successful retrieval of free slot details

-- SHALL return resources conforming to the GP Connect profiled versions of the base FHIR resources listed on the [Appointment Management resources](datalibraryappointment.html) page.
+- SHALL return resources conforming to the GP Connect profiled versions of the base FHIR resources listed on the [Appointment Management resources](datalibraryappointment.html) page

 - SHALL return a `Bundle` of type `searchset` containing: